How To Confidently Pray For Your Kids No Matter Their Age

 Recommended Reading: “Mom, You’re Fat.”
 The 8 Eye-Opening Secrets For Raising Kind Kids

-If you pray consistently for your kids, remember to include a love for God’s Word.
+When you pray for your kids, remember to include a love for God’s Word.

 We live in a world of information overload.
 There is so much info!
 Too much I think.